nodejs/node/doc/api/n-api.md

 ## Basic Node-API data types

-Node-API exposes the following fundamental datatypes as abstractions that are consumed by the various APIs.
+Node-API exposes the following fundamental data types as abstractions that are consumed by the various APIs.
 These APIs should be treated as opaque, introspectable only with other Node-API calls.